skip to content

 Public Expectations

-When a member of the public seeks veterinary services, they expect a veterinarian to provide safe, ethical, quality care from a qualified professional who is licensed with the College of Veterinarians of Ontario.
-Every veterinarian practising in Ontario must meet the College's requirements for entry into the profession.
+When a member of the public seeks veterinary services, they expect to receive safe, ethical, quality care from a qualified professional who is licensed with the College of Veterinarians of Ontario.
 The College’s programs and standards support quality and safety in the delivery of veterinary medicine.
+Veterinarians are accountable to the College for the quality of care provided and professional conduct.

 Information a veterinarian sharewith a client